 In the new year, leaders are expected to identify what workplace learning specialist DeakinCo. calls “gaps in opportunity.”
 This involves recognizing potential threats posed by competitors, as well as “broadening observations to find opportunities, exploring new frontiers, and identifying timing and depth of opportunity”—a fancy way of describing a new approach to getting things done and meeting corporate goals.

-4. Strength your leadership soft skills.
+4. Strengthen your leadership soft skills.

 As always, certain leadership soft skills will continue to be in demand in 2020.
 These include refinements in: